International Sign

-International Sign (IS) is a pidgin sign language which is used in a variety of different contexts, particularly at international meetings such as the World Federation of the Deaf (WFD) congress, in some European Union settings, and at some UN conferences, at events such as the Deaflympics, the Miss & Mister Deaf World, and Eurovision, and informally when travelling and socialising.
+International Sign (IS) is a pidgin sign language which is used in a variety of different contexts, particularly as an international auxiliary language at meetings such as the World Federation of the Deaf (WFD) congress, in some European Union settings, at some UN conferences, as well as a number of academic conferences, at events such as the Deaflympics, the Miss & Mister Deaf World, and Eurovision, and informally when travelling and socialising.

 Linguists do not agree on what the term International Sign means precisely, and empirically derived dictionaries are lacking.

 Naming

 While the more commonly used term is International Sign, it is sometimes referred to as Gestuno, or International Sign Pidgin and International Gesture (IG).
-International Sign is a term used by the World Federation of the Deaf and other international organisations.
+International Sign (IS) is a term used by the World Federation of the Deaf (WFD) and other international organisations.

 History

 Deaf people in the Western and Middle Eastern world have gathered together using sign language for 2,000 years.
-When Deaf people from different sign language backgrounds get together, a contact variety of sign language arises from this contact, whether it is in an informal personal context or in a formal international context.
+When Deaf people from different sign language backgrounds get together, a variety of sign language arises from this contact, whether it is in an informal personal context or in a formal international context.
 Deaf people have therefore used a kind of auxiliary gestural system for international communication at sporting or cultural events since the early 19th century.
 The need to standardise an international sign system was discussed at the first World Deaf Congress in 1951, when the WFD was formed.
 In the following years, a pidgin developed as the delegates from different language backgrounds communicated with each other, and in 1973, a WFD committee ("the Commission of Unification of Signs") published a standardized vocabulary.
 They selected "naturally spontaneous and easy signs in common use by deaf people of different countries" to make the language easy to learn.
-A book published by the commission in the early 1970s, Gestuno: International Sign Language of the Deaf, contains a vocabulary list of about 1,500 signs.
+A book published by the commission in 1975, Gestuno: International Sign Language of the Deaf, contains a vocabulary list of 1,470 signs.
 The name Gestuno was chosen, referencing gesture and oneness.

 However, when Gestuno was first used at the WFD congress in Bulgaria in 1976, it was incomprehensible to deaf participants.
 Subsequently, it was developed informally by deaf and hearing interpreters, and came to include more grammar, especially linguistic features that are thought to be universal among sign languages, such as role shifting, movement repetitions, the use of signing space, and classifiers.
 Additionally, the vocabulary was gradually replaced by more iconic signs and loan signs from various sign languages.

 The first training course in Gestuno was conducted in Copenhagen in 1977 to prepare interpreters for the 5th World Conference on Deafness.
 Sponsored by the Danish Association of the Deaf and the University of Copenhagen, the course was designed by Robert M. Ingram and taught by Betty L. Ingram, two American interpreters of deaf parents.

 The name Gestuno has fallen out of use, and the phrase International Sign is now more commonly used in English to identify this variety of sign.
 This may be because current IS has little in common with the signs published under the name Gestuno.